Ideas & Submissions

-- Links to your personal website, portfolio, or copies of your resume.
+- Links to your personal website, portfolio, or copies of your resume, if applicable.

 Because of the promotional nature of op/eds, we do not offer compensation for them (however, they aren’t subject to as rigorous an editing process as feature articles, as is fitting with the nature of the opinion format.)

 You may submit completed op/eds, maximum 500 words in length.
 TCPM is happy to consider every op/ed for publication, both in print and online, but does not guarantee each submission will be published (unless otherwise agreed to by the editors).

 If the op/ed is selected for publication, TCPM may require the author to submit images for publication as well.